 The trainer must structure lessons so that the customer achieves the Screen Reader training objectives indicated on VR1888, Assistive Technology Training Results.

-9.5.1.5 Screen Magnification and Screen Review
+9.5.1.5 Screen Magnification and Screen Reader

-A customer who takes Screen Magnification and Screen Review training learns to access documents, applications, and operating systems using screen magnification reader software.
+A customer who takes Screen Magnification and Screen Reader training learns to access documents, applications, and operating systems using screen magnification reader software.
 The training includes teaching the customer how to install the software and set defaults on his or her computer, and modify verbosity options for each application.

-The trainer must structure lessons so that the customer achieves the Screen Magnification and Screen Review training objectives indicated on VR1888, Assistive Technology Training Results.
+The trainer must structure lessons so that the customer achieves the Screen Magnification and Screen Reader training objectives indicated on VR1888, Assistive Technology Training Results.

 9.5.1.6 Braille Access